sector-f/admiral/README.md

 Alright, here's what there is so far:

 `admiral.d` goes in `XDG_CONFIG_HOME` or `$HOME/.config`.
-Alternatively, a configuration directory can be specified with the `-d` flag.
 A file named `admiral.toml` is looked for in the configuration directory.
+Alternatively, a configuration file can be specified with the `-c` flag.

-Let's look at it.
+Let's look at an example configuration file:

 ````
 [admiral]